tethig/simulations/README.md

-# simulations
+# Simulations
-Resources for individual-based simulations of viral evolution (includes discussion of DFE).
+Resources for individual-based simulations of viral evolution.

 ## DFEM_py_nb.ipynb
 A jupyter notebook exploring simulation frameworks from the perspective of the distribution of fitness effects (DFE) of new mutations.
 The notebook culminates in an instantiation of a model (from [this publication](http://dx.doi.org/10.1371/journal.pcbi.1002609)) in which DFE are implicit and free energies of proteins are represented instead.